-- Firstly, individuals:- the opinion leaders, who take into account the media and the messages and receives the information it is outputting.
-There are opinion leaders in all groups, whether that be occupational, social, community or otherwise.
-The leadership may change from time to time and are dependant on the issue but they are the most influential when interest is shared by the group.
+- Firstly, individuals:- the opinion leaders, who take into account the media and the messages.
+They receive the information the mass media is outputting.
+Every group has an opinion leader, whether that be occupational, social, community or otherwise.
+The leadership may change from time to time and can change depending on the issue but they are the most influential when the interest is discussed by the group.
 There are two types of opinion leaders.

 The theory has helped with our understanding of how the media influences our decisions as well as refining our ability to predict the effects of the media’s messages on audience behaviour.